The Unsure Stepparent: Building a Confident Blended Family through Clear Expectations

 2. Foster real relationships.

 Although it's a common saying, the phrase “one big happy family” isn’t always a useful mantra for blending families.
 The key to healthy family dynamics overall is strong relationships between individuals, something that phrase partially elides.
 So while rushing will be counterproductive, stepparents can still actively work toward building real and lasting relationships with their partner’s children.
 Keeping a slow and steady pace in mind, encourage your partner to spend time with your children one-on-one.
 Just remember to start small.
-Think a quick run to grab ice cream or a short jaunt around the neighborhood with the dog, not an all-day adventure.
+Think a quick run to grab an ice cream or a short jaunt around the neighborhood with the dog, not an all-day adventure.

 Building individual relationships between your partner and your children has many benefits.
 At its simplest, it allows for your partner and children to get to know each other.
 In the grander scheme, doing so allows your partner to reinforce that his or her connection to your children is just as important as their connection to you.